 - Don't forget the Baka Rangers!
 More of a plot point than a herd really, but still.

 - One Piece has about a kajillion characters by now.
 Luckily, the show's premise allows them to be easily split off into various different ship crews.
 The captain usually serves as both herd leader and spokesman.

 - Bleach after the trip to Soul Society, and especially after the first Rescue Arc.
-The show already has a Five-Man Band, plus a Captain and a Lieutenant from all thirteen squads, plus at least a few dozen other characters who are at least tangentially important to the plot, and this whole cast can be split into almost any combination at any given time, and almost always is.
+The show already has core protagonist group, plus a Captain and a Lieutenant from all thirteen squads, plus at least a few dozen other characters who are at least tangentially important to the plot, and this whole cast can be split into almost any combination at any given time, and almost always is.

 - Infinite Ryvius splits its huge cast of teenage space refugees into various social cliques.
 These are helpfully emphasized in the opening sequence, which arranges everyone by their group.
 Of course, the groups quickly begin to fluctuate, mix and change once the plot gets rolling.